0ctobyte/procyon/README.md

 # FPGA Build

-In the `fpga` directory there are several fpga tests similar to the simulation tests.
+In the `fpga` directory there are several FPGA tests similar to the simulation tests.
 Currently, only the CycloneIVe FPGA on the Terasic DE2-115 board is supported.
 To build run `make`.
 To program the FPGA run `make program`.

 The Procyon core and system is functional on the FPGA with the following blocks: